davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] There Is no such thing as a free lunch.
     - [ ] An orchestra can only play well together If they have a great conductor.
     - [x] When chopping vegetable to prepare a 4 person-meal, 2 persons are going twice as fast as one, but 8 people may not be 8 times faster.
-    - [ ] In track and field, the 4xl00m relay is only 17% faster than the world record for individual 400m.
+    - [ ] In track and field, the 4xl00m relay is only 17% faster than the world record for an individual 400m.

 - Which Message Passing Interface (MPI) distribution is NOT available today?
     - [ ] Intel MPI